ImperialCollegeLondon/PyProBE/docs/source/user_guide/introduction.rst

    This makes it easy to quickly access the data you need for analysis.

+   See the :doc:`filtering data <../examples/filtering-data>` example to see this in action.

 2. Accelerate battery data exploration
     PyProBE has a built-in :ref:`plotting <plotting>` module for fast and flexible visualisation of battery data.
 It also includes a graphical user interface (GUI) for exploring data interactively, with almost no code.
+See the :doc:`getting started <../examples/getting-started>` example to try the GUI.

 3. Encourage data processing aligned with FAIR principles PyProBE is designed to encourage good practice for storing and processing data.
 The